Karthick-Ragav/hack-a-bot/README.md

 3. *Configure the Project*
    - Update the project settings in UiPath Studio to match your environment, including AI Center connections and email server details.

-4. *Deploy to Orchestrator*
-   - Publish the project to UiPath Orchestrator to schedule and manage the automation.

 5. *Run the Workflow*
    - Start the workflow from UiPath Orchestrator or UiPath Assistant and monitor the logs.